Skip to main content

 Key takeaways

-• Financial institutions must consider the new principal point of contact (PPoC) obligations and appoint a Cayman based PPoC by 31 January 2027.
+• Financial Institutions must consider the new principal point of contact (PPoC) obligations and appoint a Cayman based PPoC by 31 January 2027.

 The Cayman Islands – amended CRS update